 By signing the Universal Ballet Competition Release Agreement, all registered competitors grant permission to Universal Ballet Competition and its representatives to publish their photographs/videos on local or national television, promotional videos, marketing materials, the internet, or any other visual media, as deemed fit by Universal Ballet Competition in an effort to promote its competitions.
 In addition, all representatives, staff, or kin of Universal Ballet Competition is released and held harmless from any and all claims for damages or injuries sustained while participating or attending any activity related to any and all Universal Ballet Competition events.
 All photographs/videos taken by Universal Ballet Competition and any independent representative commissioned by Universal Ballet Competition become the property of Universal Ballet Competition.
 Universal Ballet Competition reserves the right to sell said photographs/videos at competition events and online for purchase on DVD or by download.

 Universal Ballet Competition and the venue hosting the event are not responsible for any personal injury or property loss that is suffered by anyone attending or participating in the competition.
-Universal Ballet Competition reserves the right, when necessary, to relocate a competition site and/or make changes to competition days/times.
+Universal Ballet Competition reserves the right, when necessary, to relocate a competition site/date/time or expand a competition to a multiple day event if necessary.
 All changes to original submitted entries must be in writing; no verbal requests will be honored.
 Changes to original entries must be received seven days before the competition event.
+Universal Ballet Competition reserves the rights to change, delete, or add to any rules, regulations, or policies at any time deemed necessary.
 Universal Ballet Competition reserves the right to cancel any event due to lack of registration, weather, or other unforeseen circumstance.
-Universal Ballet Competition reserves the right to refuse any application upon its own discretion.
-Universal Ballet Competition expects respectful and courteous behavior from all their competitors, teachers, and guests.
-Failure to comply with this could result in disqualification.
-Universal Ballet Competition has a NO SMOKING policy in our competition venues.
+If an extenuating weather or unforeseen circumstance arises and Universal Ballet Competition cancels an event and it is not rescheduled, refunds or credits for the following year will be issued.
+If the event is rescheduled, no refunds will be given.
+Should an extenuating circumstance arise, please check the website and/or your email address that you registered under for any event updates.
+Universal Ballet Competition requests any questions regarding schedule changes should be submitted by the Studio Directors